-The suffixes of absolutive nouns in Classic Maya are $-\emptyset$, -aj and -is, whereof the zero morpheme $-\emptyset$ is used to mark unpossessed nouns, while suffix -aj marks nouns that designate countable units (of clothing, jewelry, etc.) that are worn by people.
+The suffixes of absolutive nouns in Classic Maya are $-\emptyset$, -aj and -is, whereof the zero morpheme $-\emptyset$ is used to mark unpossessed nouns, while suffix -aj marks nouns that designate countable units (of clothing, jewelry, etc.)

+that are worn by people.
 Suffix -is, on the other hand, is used exclusively with nouns that designate body parts (see Zender 2004: 200-204).
 Examples:

 Stem: Absolutive: Possessive:

+pakal pakal-Ø u-pakal

-pakal "shield" pakal-Ø "a shield" u-pakal "his/her shield"
+"shield" "a shield" "his/her shield"

 ohl ohl-is y-ohl

 "heart" "a heart" "his/her heart"

-J
+k'ab k'ab-is u-k'ab

+"hand" "a hand" "his/her hand"